-Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance` Blake Griffin
+Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance Blake Griffin

 — NY Daily News Sports (@NYDNSports) February 14, 2018

-Finally, Griffin may be earning millions but due to the breakup, Cameron and her children were left cash-strapped and homeless now.
+Finally, Griffin may be earning millions, but due to the breakup, Cameron and her children were left cash-strapped and homeless now.
 In order to get by, court documents revealed that Jordan Cameron, Brynn’s brother, has been financially supporting his sister.